nudge-now/sdk-android/README.md

 To solve this issue, you need to do some extra works as follows.

-1) Override startActivity(intent) of Main Activity to handle Custom URL for Announcement Campaign.
+1) Override startActivity(intent) of Main Activity to handle Custom URL for In-App Messaging Campaign.

-Click URL from Announcement Campaign is always executed on in-game situation.
+Deep Link from In-App Messaging Campaign is always executed on in-game situation.
 It is never executed from outside of game like a push notification.
 Also, SDK uses startActivity() method to execute url.
 Therefore, you can manually handle urls by overriding startActivity().
 The code below shows how to handle custom url with 'myapp://' schema, and it does not open a new activity for custom url

 ```java
 \@Override